paulinamarczak/Chronostratigraphy_Year_Range_Calculator/README.md

 ## User-Editable Parameters:

-1) You can edit the age values to give different ranges if you like.
+* You can edit the age values to give different ranges if you like.
 To do this, change them in the LUT.csv copy of the /parent folder.

-This script requires your inputs to contain at least a System/Period column, and Series/Epoch or Stage/Age if possible.
+* This script requires your inputs to contain at least a System/Period column, and Series/Epoch or Stage/Age if possible.

-You can set the name of the input column as an input environment variable.
+* You can set the name of the input column as an input environment variable.

-The output is a resultant .csv file with the populated ranges.
+* The output is a resultant .csv file with the populated ranges.
 Ranges that were already populated are not overwritten unless specified, which is the default setting.

-An example batch file execution is as such:

--Run strat_range_calc.py -NO OVERWRITE

 ## Requirements for use: